Import tab

 1. On the Import tab, click Reference Drawings.
 The Manage Reference Drawings dialog opens, listing the previously imported reference drawings.

-• Control Layer Visibility – Select this to define from which layers to import entities.
+• Control Layer Visibility – Select this to specify which layers of the import file to include.
+Layers marked as visible are imported; hidden layers are excluded.

 The imported drawing is listed in the Manage Reference Drawings dialog.